NobodySociety/pokecrystalbase/README.md

 * Allow more than 15 object_events per map
 * Improve the outdoor sprite system
 * Improve the event initialization system
+* Make Sandstorm raise the Special Defense of Rock type Pokémon by 50%